Even with 5-0 lead, Verlander can't get 1st World Series win

-HOUSTON (AP) — Even with a 5-0 lead, Justin Verlander couldn't get his first World Series win.
+HOUSTON (AP) — Even with a five-run lead, Justin Verlander couldn't get his first World Series win.

 Perfect through three innings, he was utterly fallable in the fourth and fifth.
 Nick Castellanos started Verlander's downfall with a run-scoring single, and Alec Bohm and J.T.
-Realmuto each hit a two-run double that pulled the Philadelphia Phillies into a 5-5 tie with the Houston Astros in Friday night's opener.
+Realmuto each hit a two-run double as the Phillies rallied for a 6-5, 10-inning win over the Houston Astros in Friday night's opener.

 Verlander was pulled after five innings.
-The 39-year-old right-hander allowed six hits and two walks in an outing that left him 0-6 with a 6.07 ERA in eight World Series starts.
+The 39-year-old right-hander allowed six hits and two walks in a no-decision that left him 0-6 with a 6.07 ERA in eight World Series starts.

 He became the fourth-oldest pitcher to start a Series game after 43-year-old Roger Clemens, 40-year-old David Wells and Early Wynn, a slightly more aged 39.
 He said he was ready and looked the part, his face filled with the stubble from his habit of shaving only right after a start.